-Texas Tech University Health Sciences Center Willed Body Program, Lubbock, Texas, is one of the schools designated by the Texas Funeral Service Commission to receive willed bodies.
-The Institute depends heavily upon donors for the continued high level instruction available to young physicians here, we are deeply grateful to those whose interest in furthering medical education leads them to make this donation.
+Texas Tech University Health Sciences Center Willed Body Program, Lubbock, Texas, is one of the schools designated by the Anatomical Board of the State of Texas to receive willed bodies.
+The School depends heavily upon donors for the continued high level instruction available to young physicians here, we are deeply grateful to those whose interest in furthering medical education leads them to make this donation.
 Appropriate forms for making the declaration of the gift are enclosed.
-The forms should be executed and signed by two witnesses of legal age, copies should be retained by the donor and a next of kin, with the original form returned to the Institute of Anatomical Sciences.
+The forms should be executed and signed by two witnesses of legal age, copies should be retained by the donor and a next of kin, with the original form returned to the Willed Body Program.
 Legally, it is not necessary that the family be informed of the action.
-However, it is best that this is done, as it prevents misunderstandings later.
-When the institution receives the completed forms, a card will be sent for the individual to carry in his/her wallet.
-The card is a statement of the individual's wish and who should be notified, the card should be signed and witnessed.
-In order to ensure informed consent, the Willed Body Program only receives body donations from first-person donations or next-ofkin donations.
+However, if there is no objection, it is best that this is done, as it prevents misunderstandings later.
+When the institution receives the Will Forms, a card will be sent for the individual to carry in his/her wallet.
+The card has a statement of the individual's wish and who should be notified, the card should be signed and witnessed.

-At the time of death the next of kin, medical professional or Funeral Home in charge of the body should notify the institution to which the body is assigned, in order to make the necessary arrangements; any and all services provided by local funeral establishments will be borne by the estate or the next of kin.
-A funeral service may be held before the body is released to the Institute of Anatomical Sciences, however notification of this should be made to the institution prior to preparation of the body by the funeral home.
+At the time of death the next of kin or Funeral Home in charge of the body should notify the institution to which the body is assigned, in order to make the necessary arrangements; any and all services provided by a local funeral establishment will be borne by the estate or the next of kin.
+A funeral service may be held before the body is released to the Willed Body Program, however notification of this should be made to the institution prior to preparation of the body by the funeral home.

-The TTUHSC Institute of Anatomical Sciences plays no role in the donation of organs.
+The Willed Body Program plays no role in the donation of organs.
 Bodies from which eyes have been removed for cornea transplants are acceptable.
-Arrangements to donate corneas must be made directly through the Eye Bank.
+Arrangements to donate corneas must be made through the Eye Bank.
 It should be pointed out that usually prompt and special preparation of the eyes is needed.
 If an autopsy is performed on the body this greatly reduces the usefulness and generally autopsied bodies are not accepted.
 We are also unable to accept bodies to which have been mutilated, decomposed, harbor contagious organisms or which are at a distance unacceptable to the school.
 We are also unable to accept bodies whose weight is not proportional to height.
-The Institute of Anatomical Sciences reserves the right to refuse or deny a donor that does not meet requirements for donation, outlined in page 2.
+The Willed Body Program reserves the right to refuse or deny a donor that does not meet requirements for donation, outlined in page 2.

-The procedure for disposition of the bodies upon completion of Anatomical Studies is cremation.
+Unless otherwise specified by the family, the normal procedure for disposition of the bodies upon completion of Anatomical Studies is cremation with subsequent burial.
 Any request for special arrangements should be indicated by completing the Cremation Form.
 The request form for the ashes should be returned with the completed forms.
 If this form is not returned, the family or next of kin relinquish their rights to the cremated remains.
 If there is any additional information we may provide, please do not hesitate to contact us.

-The donor may revoke the gift at any time by notifying the Institute of Anatomical Sciences in writing and destroying their copy of the donation forms.
-Please keep us informed of any changes (e.g.. address, name) on the donation form.
+The donor may revoke the gift at any time by notifying the Willed Body Program in writing and destroying the donation forms.
+Please keep us informed of any changes (e.g. address, name) on the donation form.